 - SFHD529 – Apply advanced hot and cold techniques to clients in a sport and activity context

 - SFHD530 – Apply electrical stimulation techniques to clients in a sport and activity context

 - SFHD531 – Apply repair stimulator techniques to clients in a sport and activity context.

 - SFHD532 – Apply advanced repair stimulator techniques to clients in a sport and activity context.

 All qualifications related to the FHT’s Register modalities must be reviewed by the FHT Education Panel.
 The qualification is reviewed by an expert in that particular therapy prior to the registrant being accepted to the FHT Therapist Register.

 Practical led and observed training.
 This will ensure the course is mapped to the above standards.

 By choosing a sports therapist who is an FHT member, you can be confident that they are professionally trained, qualified and insured.
-They will also be listed on our Complementary Healthcare Therapist Register, as Sports Therapy is considered a form of complementary healthcare.
+They will also be listed on our FHT Therapist Register, as Sports Therapy is considered a form of complementary healthcare.